TutorialsLast Updated Jun 21, 202410 min read

 Click Create pull request and in no time, you have a successful build!

-Note that I clicked Show all checks to reveal that the successful check is from CircleCI.
-(It now shows the option to Hide all checks.)
+Note that I clicked on Show all checks to reveal that the successful check is from CircleCI.
 Even the browser’s tab favicon shows a green tick for the successful run.

-If you click Details, below Hide all checks, you will be redirected to the build on CircleCI:
+If you click Details, below Hide all checks, this will redirect you to the build on CircleCI:

 Conclusion

 There you have it!
-We have integrated GitHub with CircleCI.
+You have integrated GitHub with CircleCI.

-In summary, we set up a Python application and created tests for it.
-We then created a CircleCI config file and pushed the codebase to GitHub.
-Finally, we connected the GitHub repository we created to CircleCI.
+In summary, you set up a Python application and created tests for it.
+You then created a CircleCI config file and pushed the codebase to GitHub.
+Finally, you connected the GitHub repository you created to CircleCI.